ravignad/likefit/README.md

   * Plot of error bands, confidence regions, and likelihood functions

 ## How to use

-Check the tutorials at the end of this README for examples on how to use LikeFit.
+These [demos](https://github.com/ravignad/likefit_demos.git) contain Jupyter notebooks that show how to use the LikeFit library.

 ## Contributing
 If you want to contribute, please fork the repository and use a feature